tine3700/micropython/docs/pyboard/tutorial/PyLadiesXMicroPython/PARTIII/1_SensorTile_HDC2080.rst

 Running the first test programm
 -------------------------------

 To see, if the different Sensors on the Tile are working.
 Please use the driver in this repository named `tile_one.py <tile_one.py>`_.
+You need to download this file to your pyboard (or just copy-paste code from github).
 Besides the driver you'll find a little demo program to run.
-Type into your REPL:
+After copying driver to your board type into your REPL:

 .. code-block:: python